THE HISTORY OF OUR CHURCH

 Now in 2014 we are planning a significant remodelling at the front of the church to extend our service to members and the commiunity.
 Called Place to Go we are currently raising funds and expect to commence construction by 2017.

 Our premises are in regular use throughout the week and and weekends but there is capacity for regular bookings and one-off bookings

 If you wish to hire one or several rooms please contact Mike Grieveson on email@example.com or call on 020 8979 7438.

 The Foyer was concieved in the late 1980's to address the requirements introduced by the Children Act 1989.
 A play school had been operating in the premises but The Children Act required that premises used by children should meet minimum requirements that the existing buildings could not meet.

 A scheme was proposed that replace existing the single storey school buildings.
 Named 'The Foyer' it was thought that the new development would actually be a foyer to the main church.
 The premises comprised a large central foyer leading on to a two storey block to accommodate a play school with dedicated toilets, an upper room, called the Sycamore room, church offices and the anti space to the sanctuary and the main hall, the Oak Room.

 Funds were raised including a very generous donation from the Hampton Fuel Allotment Charity.
 The builldings have been in daily use by community groups for the last twenty years.

-A warm welcome, coffee, cakes and company.
+BBQ.
+A very warm welcome, coffee, cakes and company.